runnin4roses/todo-app/README.md

 - User-selectable sort order — the list auto-sorts by due-date urgency and completed items
 - Frontend tests — prioritized backend integration tests
 - Overdue task highlighting — due-date indicators exist for today/tomorrow/this week, but not past-due
+- Archive or handling of "stale" old completed to-do items so they don't appear in the UI forever.
+- Additional properties such as priority, tags, groups

 ## What I'd Add Next